jtang613/GhidrAssist/README.md

 ## Description:

 This is a LLM plugin aimed at enabling the use of local LLM's (ollama, text-generation-webui, lm-studio, etc) for assisting with binary exploration and reverse engineering.
 It supports any OpenAI v1-compatible API.
-Recommended models are LLaMA-based models such as llama3.1:8b, but others should work as well.
+Recommended models are LLaMA-based models such as llama3.1:8b, but others such as DeepSeek and ChatGPT work as well.

 Current features include:
 * Explain the current function - Works for disassembly and pseudo-C.